michael-rapp/TextMiningUtil/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X75YSLEJV3DWE)

-"TextMiningUtil" is a Java library, which provides various utility classes for use in text mining such as text distance and similarity metrics.
+"TextMiningUtil" is a Kotlin library that provides various utility classes for use in text mining such as text distance and similarity metrics.
 The library currently provides the following features:

 - Various metrics for measuring the similarity or dissimilarity of texts.
 - Tokenizers for splitting texts into shorter subtexts.

+Note that this library was implemented in Java 8 prior to version 2.0.0.

 ## License Agreement